Dominance of Veiled Heart

 I felt the air thicken as gasps echoed around me, following what I had impulsively blurted out, and when I dared to open my eyes, I saw that my words had captured everyone's attention.

-I clung to the memory of an ancient stone I'd seen earlier, its surface carved with intricate symbols that looked like a hybrid of Egyptian hieroglyphs and some unknown language.
+I clung to the memory of an ancient stone I'd seen earlier, its surface carved with intricate symbols that looked like a hybrid of Egyptian hieroglyphs and some unknown language that looks like numbers.

-"Prove it."
-The prince rose from his seat, his dark, flowing hair framing a face that now glistened with interest.
+He rises from his seat, dark hair flowing around him, framing a face that now glistens with interest.

 Oh, crap.
 How do I prove something I just made up?!